Vilnius Metro

-In 2018 the Seimas of the Republic of Lithuania enacted a new act of metro development that went into effect on 1 January 2020.
+In 2018 the Seimas enacted a new act of metro development that went into effect on 1 January 2020.
 This act allows private investors to start construction of metro transit systems in Lithuania.
 The projects would have to be implemented by municipalities, which would be able to buy up to 50 per cent of shares of the construction companies.
 The projects would be developed in partnership or concession of the state and private companies.

+In 2024, Mayor Valdas Benkunskas said the municipal transport company would tender the making of a feasibility study on building a metro or other new public transport system in the capital.
+In February 2026, Seimas member Tomas Tomilinas proposed building a metro line as a branch of the Rail Baltica railway, using funding earmarked for that project, while former mayor Artūras Zuokas instead proposed a cheaper "light metro" modelled on Copenhagen; the Benkunskas administration was more cautious, citing cost and a preference for expanding the existing bus and trolleybus network.

+In March 2026, the transport authority JUDU began a market consultation and pre-design study for a new rail-based transport modality, expected to be finished by mid-2027, including a proposed fourth line from Naujieji Santariškės through Kalnėnai anticipating future residential growth.
+By May 2026, officials were targeting a new transit mode by 2040, while prioritizing a 30 percent expansion of the bus and trolleybus network by 2030 in the interim.